corelevel/DatabaseArchiving/README.md

 * *Purge*	- can be purged or not
 * *PurgeOrder*	- used to get purge sequence to avoid reference integrity errors
 * *DelayInterval*	- delay interval between batches in format 'hh:mm:ss'
-* *AlwaysRunCheck* - always check for previously copied records
+* *AlwaysRunCheck* - always check for previously copied records, so that you will not have any errors caused by duplicate records in destination
 * *SrcWorkingTableName* - working table name for source primary keys (computed column)
 * *DstWorkingTableName* - working table name for destination primary keys (computed column)
 * *WorkingTableKeyName* - working table primary key column name (computed column)